A new approach: Climate Mobilization

-A huge effort to sequester carbon and cool the earth back to safe levels.
-This includes massive investment in research to improve drawdown methods.
+A huge effort to sequester ambient carbon and cool the earth back to safe levels.
+Including deploying various drawdown methods at scale.

 An overhaul of our transport system: high speed electrified railroads, new public transit options, new forms of fuel replacement, and car-free cities.

-A move from industrial agriculture to localized, resilient farming with limits on livestock production and a phase-out of factory farming.
+A move from industrial agriculture to localized, regenerative farming with limits on livestock production and a phase-out of factory farming.

 A half-earth conservation and ocean-protection program to halt the ongoing mass extinction of species and turn ecosystems into effective carbon sinks.

-We had this kind of mobilization during World War II in the United States.
-The government banned or restricted economic activities that did not contribute to the war effort, and redirected resources toward victory.
-Women surged into factories and planted 50 million “Victory Gardens” that supplied 40% of America’s vegetables during the war.
+The United States undertook this kind of mobilization during World War II.
+The government banned or restricted economic activities that did not contribute to the war effort and redirected resources toward victory.
+Women surged into factories and planted 50 million “Victory Gardens” that supplied 40% of America’s produce during the war.
 Scientists and universities pumped out research on behalf of the war effort.
 This historical precedent can help us re-imagine how quickly and effectively we could move today, if government and society acted with the same "failure is not an option" mentality.
-But we must go far beyond it.

 While we have never faced a threat of this scale, we have also never met a greater opportunity.

-A just transition means not only preventing unimaginable suffering from climate and environmental catastrophe, but reinventing our economy to address the social inequities on which an extractive economy is based.
-We can call on lawmakers to phase out industries that are harmful to human life, and create new pathways for equitable, sustainable livelihoods.
+A just transition means not only preventing unimaginable suffering from climate and environmental catastrophe, but also reinventing our economy to address the social inequities on which the extractive economy has been based.
+We can phase out polluting industries that are harmful to human and non-human life, and create new pathways for equitable, sustainable livelihoods.
 We can reinvigorate local economies with new industries that protect the climate while providing dignified, productive work for all.